 Choosing the right colors for your website can have a big influence on the experience the visitors will have.
-Much like with typography and the layout you choose, the color palette also has to be a well planned out element.
+Much like with typography and the layout you choose, the color palette also has to be a well planned out element to create beautiful and outstanding websites.

 Color can increase brand recognition, influence purchase patterns, different colors can bring up different emotions and a whole lot of other factors are directly affected by color.
 So in this post, I'll break it all down to this: